 - Safaris aren’t just about savannas and big game.
 You can take your adventure from land to sea and swim with whale sharks, too!

-If Emily’s travels inspired you to take a closer look at the under-explored Southern Tanzania Circuit, check out her exact itinerary.
-We can help you retrace her footsteps through the Selous, Ruaha, and Thanda Island—or design a similar journey according to your specific tastes.
+If Emily’s travels inspired you to take a closer look at the under-explored Southern Tanzania Circuit, we can help you retrace her footsteps through Nyerere Ruaha, and Thanda Island—or design a similar journey according to your specific tastes.
 Remember, we customize every journey for our clients; no two trips are ever the same.